Estimated reading time: 3mins

 Here’s the problem

 Your muscle only has the capacity to store 500 grams of glucose and your liver can only store another 100 grams.
 This leaves the rest to be converted and stored as body fat.
-Thus, insulin plays a powerful role in controlling fat storage, but the key controlling insulin is sugar – The level of sugar in your bloodstream is what determines how much fat you store in your body.
-And since nearly all sugar comes from carbohydrate foods (like bread, pasta, rice, etc.), limiting how many carbs you eat is the most effective way to reduce fat
+Thus, the hormones that control blood glucose levels play a powerful role in controlling fat storage, but the key determine is the level of sugar in the blood – The level of sugar in your bloodstream is what determines how much fat you store in your body.
+And since nearly all sugar comes from carbohydrate foods (like bread, pasta, rice, etc.), limiting how many carbs you eat is the most effective way to reduce fat.

 Want to keep eating the carbs?
 Try this.

 But, targeted supplementing with Apple Cider Vinegar can effectively buffer this process.
-Recent research has shown that taking 1.5 – 2 tablespoons of Apple Cider Vinegar before eating a carb-heavy meal improves muscle insulin sensitivity by 19-34% and significantly lowers blood sugar and insulin responses.
+Recent research has shown that taking 1.5 – 2 tablespoons of Apple Cider Vinegar before eating a carb-heavy meal improves muscle glucose sensitivity by 19-34% and significantly lowers blood sugar and increases the hormone responses in the bloodstream.

 In other words, the carbs (sugar) you eat gets better partitioned into building muscle tissue and not stored as fat.
 Further, additional studies have showed taking 2 tablespoons of Apple Cider Vinegar before bed lowered waking blood sugar levels by 4-6% in Type 2 diabetics.